I don’t often write short stories these days, but here is one I wrote in 2018, which was inspired by the picture of this black labrador pup.

 I find it hard to believe we are sisters, we’re not remotely alike, and we have nothing in common.
 She was irritating as a child and insufferable as an adult.
 Mummy, God rest her soul, had a little fling with Bernie Armitage while daddy was on secondment to the New York office.
 I was only six at the time, but I do remember ‘Uncle’ Bernie always being at home when I got back from school.

 After dad came home and found out that mum was pregnant, he didn’t seem very pleased.
 That’s when the awful rows started.
 I couldn’t understand why he was so cross at the time, I thought he would have been excited at the prospect of being a father again, but it all makes sense to me now.
-Even though Daddy, unlike Attie, was never great at mental, or any other kind of arithmetic, but he managed to work out how many weeks had actually passed since he and my mother last, you know, did it and the figures wouldn’t have added up.
+Even though Daddy, unlike Attie, was crap at mental arithmetic, he worked out how many weeks had passed since he and my mother last, you know, did it.
+The figures just wouldn’t have added up.
 So, dad left home because, like me, he didn’t take infidelity well.
 But I never forgave him for leaving me behind with my adulterous mother and my super-annoying little sister.

-Last year was the worst, though, wasn’t it?
+Last year was the worst, though.
 When both mum and dad died, and my darling sister couldn’t be bothered to return to the UK for either funeral.
 ‘What the point,’ she said.
 ‘They’re dead.
 They won’t know if I’m there or not.’
 She should try coping with the aftermath of a death, twice, six months apart.

 But you Jack, you’re my rock, did I ever tell you that?
 Well, you are.
 And it’s important to me that you should know that.
-Once you and I were together, Attie was soon archived in my dim and distant past, and you’ve seen me through all the dark times since then, with your unfailing love and support.
+Once you and I were together, Attie was archived to my dim and distant past.
+I don’t know what I would have done without you, Jack.
+You’ve seen me through all the dark times since then, with your unfailing love and support.

 You know why I put up with all these things, don’t you?
 Of course, you do!
-You don’t need me to tell you that I love you unconditionally, because you know, just from looking in my eyes.
-We only need to look into each other’s eyes to know exactly how the other is feeling.
+You don’t need me to tell you that I love you unconditionally, because you know, just from looking at me.
+We only have to look into each other’s eyes to know exactly how the other is feeling.

 Jennie told me you were shy and hated meeting new people.
 The first time she ever saw you take an interest in anybody was when I walked up the garden path that evening.
 And look at you now, you are my constant companion, no longer shy, and the word unfaithful doesn’t even exist in your vocabulary.